FDA warns of potentially unsafe, contaminated Family Dollar products - NewsBreak

 The agency also advised those who purchased affected products to wash their hands immediately after handling any of the products, as rodent contamination may cause salmonella and spread infectious diseases.

-Customers can return affected products to the Family Dollar store they purchased them from, according to the company.‘Enough is Enough’: Shelby County sees over 30 crash fatalities in 2 months
+Customers can return affected products to the Family Dollar store they purchased them from, according to the company.

 “Conditions observed during the inspection included live rodents, dead rodents in various states of decay, rodent feces and urine, evidence of gnawing, nesting and rodent odors throughout the facility, dead birds and bird droppings, and products stored in conditions that did not protect against contamination,” the FDA said in a release.